google/closure-compiler/README.md

 1. Consult the [FAQ](https://github.com/google/closure-compiler/wiki/FAQ) to make sure that the behaviour you would like isn't specifically excluded (such as string inlining).
 2. Make sure someone hasn't requested the same thing.
 See the list of [known issues](https://github.com/google/closure-compiler/issues).
 3. Read up on [what type of feature requests are accepted](https://github.com/google/closure-compiler/wiki/FAQ#how-do-i-submit-a-feature-request-for-a-new-type-of-optimization).
-4. Submit your reqest as an issue.
+4. Submit your request as an issue.

 ### Submitting patches
 1. All contributors must sign a contributor license agreement (CLA).